 This vicious act of prejudiced racism caught fire without anyone bothering to ask the hijab wearing muslim woman how she felt, or what her thoughts had been at the time.

-You can read what she had to say right here: READ THIS!
+Anyway – you can read what she had to say right here: READ THIS!

 7- Ok………………I was going to write something sympathetic towards Rachel Dolezal, not because of the false claims that race is a social construct ( I will follow-up on that) but because I do believe that we all should have the freedom to re-invent ourselves.

 If Dolezal wants to be afro-American then why not.
 HOWEVER I then actually took the time to read this horrible article: yeah….